 8. Headphones – monitor what you record

 You need to monitor what you record to end up with the best podcast-quality audio.
 This can’t be done with speakers turned on.
 You need to be recording in a quiet room.
 You should be able to connect your headphones directly to your audio interfaces (or mixer, recorder) to have a complete recording setup.

 Best headphones for the job are closed, circumaural headphones, which means they will cover the entire external part of the ear.
 The solid back of the ear cups prevents sound from leaking into the microphone and prevents noises to be picked up by the mic.

-9. Volume levels – key parameters to monitor
+10. Volume levels – key microphone setup parameters to monitor

 - Audio levels should be kept around -10 to -12dB.
 Quietest recorded audio to should be kept well above the noise floor, maximizing the signal-to-noise ratio.